rashmitakudamala/ehr-trajectory-functional-decline/README.md

 ## Key Findings

-In a cohort of 196,608 participants from the All of Us Research Program, models using longitudinal biomarker trajectories significantly outperformed models using static laboratory summaries (AUROC 0.771 vs. 0.727; AUPRC 0.397 vs. 0.313; DeLong p < 0.001).
-A 1:1 age- and sex-matched sensitivity analysis confirmed an independent trajectory signal (AUROC 0.716 vs. demographics-only 0.636), indicating that temporal changes in routine biomarkers capture early physiologic signals of mobility decline beyond demographic risk.
+In a cohort of 297,861 participants from the All of Us Research Program, models using longitudinal biomarker trajectories significantly outperformed models using static laboratory summaries (AUROC 0.797 vs. 0.755; AUPRC 0.380 vs. 0.304; DeLong p < 0.001).
+A 1:1 age- and sex-matched sensitivity analysis confirmed an independent trajectory signal (AUROC 0.727 vs. demographics-only 0.680), indicating that temporal changes in routine biomarkers capture early physiologic signals of mobility decline beyond demographic risk.
+A prediction horizon analysis demonstrated sustained discrimination 3–12 months before decline onset (AUROC 0.768–0.740), quantifying the actionable pre-clinical detection window.

 ---